Predators rally late, score OT win over Panthers

 The score was tied 2-2 after a wild first period, with Florida leading twice and Nashville answering both times.

-Huberdeau scored just 92 seconds in on a breakaway after a turnover that trickled past Dante Fabbro.
+Huberdeau scored just 1:28 into the game on a breakaway after a turnover that trickled past Dante Fabbro.

 Nashville's power play made it 1-1 on Forsberg's ripped shot through a small opening over Bobrovsky's left shoulder.

-Just 67 seconds later, Florida went up 2-1 as Huberdeu got the goal on a deflection.
+Just 67 seconds later, Florida went up 2-1 as Huberdeau got the goal on a deflection.

 Nashville tied it 2-2, catching Florida on a bad line change.
 Forsberg slipped a perfect pass to Jarnkrok, who scored from the doorstep.